Saumya4321/Brain-tumor-segmentation/README.md

-# Using uncertainty analysis to study the effect of different augmentation techniques on Brain Tumor Segmentation
+# Uncertainty Analysis of Augmentation Techniques in Brain Tumor Segmentation

 ## Motivation
 This project was done as a part of the '*AI for Medical Image Analysis - DS261*' course @ CDS, IISc.